revbayes/revbayes.github.io/tutorials/fbd/fbd_specimen.md

 $\mathcal{T}$ denotes the tree topology, divergence times fossil occurrence times and the times at which the fossils attach to the tree.
 The birth-death parameters $\lambda$ and $\mu$ denote the speciation and extinction rates, respectively.
-The “fossilization rate” or “fossil recovery rate” is denoted $\psi$ and describes the rate at which fossils are sampled along lineages of the complete tree.
+The "fossilization rate" or "fossil recovery rate" is denoted $\psi$ and describes the rate at which fossils are sampled along lineages of the complete tree.
 The sampling probability parameter $\rho$ represents the *probability* that an extant species is sampled, and $\phi$ represents the time at which the process